primefaces/primefaces/docs/7_0_0/ajax/javascriptApi.md

     oncomplete:function(xhr, status) {alert('Done');}
 });
 ```

-We highly recommend using p:remoteComponent instead of low level javascript api as it generates
+We highly recommend using p:remoteComponent instead of low level javascript API as it generates
 the same with much less effort and less possibility to do an error.

-**PrimeFaces.ajax.Response**
+## PrimeFaces.ajax.Response
 PrimeFaces.ajax.Response.handle() updates the specified components if any and synchronizes the
 client side JSF state.
 DOM updates are implemented using jQuery which uses a very fast algorithm.

-**Abort**
+## Abort
 Use the abort API in case you'd like to cancel all the ongoing requests;

 ```js